-I have always loved and been drawn to photography, but didn’t come to it until later in life.
-I’ve a diverse career history in management, coaching and brand and marketing.
+I love photography and have always been drawn to colours and imagery.
+I have a diverse career history in management, yoga and coaching and brand and marketing; branding blends perfectly with photography.
 I am a published writer and completed a Diploma in Photography.

-I’m currently working on a book project called, Children Say the Funniest Things, that’s a collection of my photography and funny anecdotes and quotes.
-When it’s published profits will be donated to the NSPCC.
+I’m currently working on two book projects one of which, Children Say the Funniest Things, which is a collection of my photography and funny anecdotes and quotes.
+When published profits will be donated to the NSPCC.

 Julia Margaret Cameron (1815-1879)